Making Exercise Healthy Medicine

 More descriptions on the BOOKS page.

-Even if you don't get my books, click book links and get whatever else you want - all anonymous.
-Amazon will send this site a small bonus for orders through my links, without even sending me your name.
+Even if you don't get my books, click book links and get whatever else you want - all anonymous;y.
+Amazon will send this site some pennies for orders through my links, without ever sending me your name.
 Have fun!

 about people stealing your ideas.